accujazz/homepage/content/_index.md

 ---

-Right now, I bring indie PC games to the market @ [Herocraft](https://herocraft.com/).
+Right now, I bring indie PC games to market @ [Herocraft](https://herocraft.com/).
 Before, I was leading product development at a video games discovery startup, and video games media with several million monthly visitors.

 You can reach me at: hey [at] lyosha.net.